Nation of Ishui

 Rarity: Uncommon

-While most knowledge in Ishui is passed down from elder members of a tribe, to any who seek it, Ritualism is different.
-Inscription is so widespread here, so too are the Binding Contracts that protect the secrets of a Cabal.
+While most knowledge in Ishui is passed down from elder members of a tribe, to any who seek it, Wizardry is different.
+Inscription is so widespread that Fellowship Binding Contracts that protect the secrets of a cabal are very common.
 Those new to the practice have to commission an individual Cabal, and agree to terms before they can even begin to learn their secrets.
 Cabals are often self motivated and not under the control of any tribe.
 Sometimes they are limited to a specific family, and don't take in outside members.
-Those who do find their way into a Cabal, often times find a second family.
+Those who do find their way into a Cabal, often find a second family.
 By strengthening a lone member, they are strengthening the entire Cabal.
 Secrets are guarded closely, but so too are a person's fellow members of a Cabal.

 Channeling